Ismene amancaes

 Ismene amancaes, commonly called amancae or amancay, is a herbaceous plant species in the family Amaryllidaceae and native to the coastal hills of Peru.

 Description

 I. amancaes is a species with spherical bulbs 3.5–5 cm in diameter.
 The leaves are strap-shaped, 25–50 cm long and 2.5–5 cm wide, bright green.
 The 2–6 yellow pedicellate flowers are borne at the end of a scape up to 33 cm long.
 The floral tube is greenish yellow, 5–7.5 cm long, bearing at the end the tepals, which are linear to narrowly lanceolate, 6–7.5 cm long, with green tips.
 The floral corona is funnel-shaped, yellow with green stripes, 5–6 cm long, 6–8.5 cm wide, bearing the stamens facing inwards.

 Distribution and habitat

 Endemic to Peru, Ismene amancaes inhabits coastal hills up to 1500 m of elevation, especially near the city of Lima, as part of the lomas ecosystem.

 Chemical compounds

-It is reported that I. amancaes contains the alkaloid substances galantamine and narcissidine.
+It is reported that I. amancaes contains the alkaloids galantamine and narcissidine.